phulelouch/open-interview-coder/README.md

 # hidden-gpt
-You know about the Interview Coder guy who hide the AI?
+You know about the Interview Coder guy who made invisible AI window?
 I don't like the fact that he taking advantage of poor job market and rip off poor students.
 I rather make a fair game for everyone.
 His whole thing was based on 1 functionality: `setContentProtection` from electron https://www.electronjs.org/docs/latest/api/browser-window

 - Use node 20.19.0
 - Test on Google Meet, Discord and screenshots